Mudhal Thethi

 Mudhal Thethi in Tamil, Modala Thedi in Kannada is an Indian bilingual film, directed by P. Neelakantan and produced by B. R. Panthulu.
 This was the first film produced by Panthulu under Padmini Pictures banner.
 The Tamil version starred Sivaji Ganesan, Anjali Devi, N. S. Krishnan and T. A. Madhuram in lead roles.
 The film had musical score by T. G. Lingappa scoring for his first feature film.
-The film was a remake of Hindi film Paheli Tarikh (1954).
+The film was a remake of the Hindi film Paheli Tarikh (1954).

 The film was simultaneously shot in Kannada retaining the same crew members with a slight change in the main star cast.
 The Kannada version titled Modala Thedi starred Panthulu, M. V. Rajamma, Dikki Madhava Rao and Chi.
 Sadashivaiah.
-The movie follows the narrative theme of the 1946 movie It's a Wonderful Life.
+The movie follows the narrative theme of the 1946 film It's a Wonderful Life.

 Plot

 Sivagnanam works as a bank clerk.
 Though his pay is meagre, he deals with a lot of cash at the bank.
-His family consists of wife Lakshmi, a daughter whose marriage is being negotiated and two school going children.
-The bank where he works crashes.
-Sivagnanam is unable to find another job.
+His family consists of his wife Lakshmi, a daughter whose marriage is being negotiated and two school going children.
+The bank where he works crashes and Sivagnanam is unable to find another job.

 Dejected, he tries to kill himself so that his insurance money would be made available to the family.
 His soul reaches the court of Yama, the god of death.
 Angered by what he deals an irresponsible act, Yama sends him back to earth to see the result of his death.
 He is able to observe the goings on but is unable to participate.
 He watches his son being picked up by the police for stealing food, his daughter is molested and his wife drowns herself in a well after murdering the rapist.
 He realizes his mistake.
 Thankfully the whole series of events has been a dream.